 The Port has a rich history of sustainable practices, even before the term came into common use.
-It has combined redevelopment plans with Superfund site cleanup, creating a competitive advantage for Tacoma business by providing Port access for larger vessels and by increasing container storage space in the Port areas - creating jobs while cleaning up the environment.
-Over the past 25 years, the Port of Tacoma has remediated more than 290 acres of waterway sediments within the Blair, Sitcum and Hylebos waterways and cleaned up an additional 259 acres of upland soils.
-As a result, more than 500 acres of land has been returned to productive maritime-related use.
-The Port has created approximately 111 acres of high-guality intertidal and wetland habitat including associated buffers as habitat mitigation for the Port's development impacts.
-The Port also has preserved another 70 acres of high value open space, much of which provides a buffer between Port related industrial activities and neighboring non-industrial uses.
+It has combined redevelopment plans with habitat development and Superfund site cleanup, creating a competitive advantage for Tacoma business by providing Port access for larger vessels and by increasing container storage space in the Port areas - creating jobs while protecting air and water quality and cleaning up the environment.
+Over the past 30 years, the Port of Tacoma has remediated more than 400 acres of waterway sediments within the Blair, Sitcum and Hylebos waterways and cleaned up an additional 490 acres of upland property, returning the land to productive maritime-related use.
+The Port has created approximately 111 acres of high-quality intertidal and wetland habitat including associated buffers as habitat mitigation for the Port's development impacts.
+The Port is currently constructing another 40 acres of prime salmon habitat on Clear Creek in unincorporated Pierce County.
+The Port has preserved another 70 acres of high value open space, much of which provides a buffer between Port-related industrial activities and neighboring nonindustrial uses.
 The Port has invested over \$190 million cleaning up Commencement Bay and providing high functioning habitat sites.
-The Port's environmental objectives for the coming years are closely aligned with its recently adopted 2012 Strategic Plan, specifically Goal #5, Advancing Environmental Stewardship, which focuses on the following:
+The Port's environmental objectives for the coming years are closely aligned with the Port's plan for advancement of environmental stewardship, by identifying and addressing the following environmental issues: